Canvas Covered Head Forms Are Known As: Complete Guide

 Add the Finishing Band

 A finishing band (or “hatband”) not only hides raw edges but also provides a place for embellishments.
 Cut a strip of the same fabric as the hat, or choose a contrasting material for visual interest.
-Sew it snugly around the base of the crown, then topstitch or hand‑stitch as desired.
+Now, sew it snugly around the base of the crown, then topstitch or hand‑stitch as desired.
 This step also reinforces the seam where the crown meets the brim, extending the hat’s lifespan.

 Care and Maintenance